SpotIM/spotim-integration-docs/README.md

     * Community Question - Engage your community with a custom question or call to action displayed above the conversation.
 * [Popular-in-the-Community](recirculation/README.md) - Popular-in-the-Community, or Community Recirculation, promotes your page's content by showcasing user-generated content.
 * [Community Spotlight](spotlight/README.md) - Community Spotlight gives a call to action: enter your email or go directly to conversation.
+* [Live Blog](liveblog/README.md) - Cover any event!
+Assigned reporters can post live updates and view real-time replies in the middle of the action.
 * [Reactions](reactions/README.md) - Reactions opens the door to a more spontaneous, emotional engagement with your content
 * [SDK](sdk/readme.md) - A social engagement solution for mobile apps